Why GoHighLevel Users Look for Voice AI Alternatives

 What stands out:

-- 20+ languages — Handles each call in the caller's preferred language automatically.
-GHL's voice AI struggles with Spanish; NextPhone handles Mandarin, Vietnamese, Korean, Arabic, and more.
+- 9 languages — Handles each call in the caller's preferred language automatically.
+GHL's voice AI struggles with Spanish; NextPhone supports Mandarin, Vietnamese, Korean, Arabic, French, and more.

 - Emergency keyword routing — Detects words like "pipe burst," "no power," or "flooding" and routes those calls to your phone instantly.
-In our study of 130,175 calls, 15.9% contained urgency language.
-Those emergency calls average $4,200 in revenue — far higher than routine work.
+Across the 1,446,980+ inbound calls our AI has handled, urgent and emergency calls rank among the most frequent inbound scenarios — and they command premium pricing when captured immediately rather than sent to voicemail.

 - Spam filtering — Blocks robocalls before they reach your CRM.
 No fake contact creation, no wasted workflow triggers.